RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser. No. DA4 107589/README.md

     <img src="Images/Dis_02.jpeg" alt="Description" width="1000">
 </p>

+It is very nice to see that several of the custom ICs are in socket.
+This will make installation of Professional DOS, or any repair, easier.

+The next step is to remove the mainboard from the drive.
+There are seven Phillips machine screws[^2] holding the mainboard to the bottom chassis (see arrows in the picture above).
+Note that two of these screws are located on the large heat sink for the voltage regulators.
+Also, there is a tooth washer for each of the seven screws.

+Before the mainboard can be lifted, the connectors at P4, P5, P6, and P7 must be disconnected.

 # Initial testing

 Initial testing of the 1541 floppy drive is performed about midway through the disassembly and after some initial cleaning of the PCB and the R/W head.
 This is done to assess the condition of the floppy drive and use this information as input for the refurbishment process.